Nationa Survey Research Integrity

 This does not exclude us from exploring themes that will arise from the survey results through more detailed focus group discussions at the next stage of this project.

 The Dutch National Survey on Research Integrity (NSRI) is unique in a number of ways:

 - It aims to provide valid disciplinary field-specific estimates on the occurrence of responsible research practices and questionable research practices across the biomedical sciences, the humanities, natural sciences and engineering, and the social and behavioral sciences.

-- It targets the entire population of academic researchers in The Netherlands; the largest sample ever studied in research integrity to-date.
+- It targets the entire population of academic researchers in The Netherlands.

 - The survey will employ a technique known as the Randomized Response (RR) which has shown to elicit more honest answers around sensitive topics.

 - It will examine a broad range of factors that may impact on scholars engagement in responsible research practices and questionable research practices.